-I know i remembered how it all looked in the past but for some reason i just kept flicking that L2 switch all the bloody time that i played the game.
+I know i remembered how it all looked in the past but for some reason, i just kept flicking that L2 switch all the bloody time that i played the game.

 I love the old graphics style, but i have to admit that the new style is even better as it just works wonders with animations and style.

-The original game was and will always be one of the best games of the 80s, the style and gameplay was way ahead of its time and i won’t ever speak badly of that,.
+The original game was and will always be one of the best games of the 80s, the style and gameplay were way ahead of its time and i won’t ever speak badly of that,.

 This is how the shot above looks like in the new version, the boxes are missing indeed, but the way it’s moving and the attention to detail is just fantastic, it is almost like if they wanted to prove something with the style.

-Ok, lets look a bit closer on the new version only.
+Ok, let’s look a bit closer on the new version only.

-The graphics in WonderBoyGirl is very varied to say the least, the more i played it the more i wanted to see all of it, the various gameplay mechanics offered by the various characters you unlock helps to make it even more intriguing.
+The graphics in WonderBoyGirl is very varied, to say the least, the more i played it the more i wanted to see all of it, the various gameplay mechanics offered by the various characters you unlock helps to make it even more intriguing.